coady/graphique/README.md

 * `max`: select rows with largest values

 ### Performance
-Graphique relies on native [pyarrow](https://arrow.apache.org/docs/python/index.html) routines wherever possible.
-Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/), with zero-copy views.
-Graphique also has custom optimizations for grouping, dictionary-encoded arrays, and chunked arrays.
+Graphique relies on native [PyArrow](https://arrow.apache.org/docs/python/index.html) routines wherever possible.
+Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/), [Polars](https://pola-rs.github.io/polars/py-polars/html/reference/), or custom optimizations.

 By default, datasets are read on-demand, with only the necessary columns selected.
 Additionally `filter(query: ...)` is optimized to filter rows while reading the dataset.
-Although graphique is a running service, [parquet is performant](https://duckdb.org/2021/06/25/querying-parquet.html) at reading a subset of data.
+Although graphique is a running service, [parquet is performant](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html) at reading a subset of data.
 Optionally specify `COLUMNS` to read a subset of columns (or `*`) at startup, trading-off memory for latency.
 Similarly specify `FILTERS` in the json format of the `Query` input type to read a subset of rows at startup.

 Specifying an `INDEX` indicates the table is sorted, and enables the binary `search` field.
 Specifying just `INDEX` without reading (`FILTERS` or `COLUMNS`) is allowed but only recommended if it corresponds to the partition keys.
 In that case, `search(...)` is functionally equivalent to `filter(query: ...)`.